Batking74/Digital_Art_Portfolio_Project--First-ever-project-/README.md

-## Teachnologies used: HTML and CSS
+## Teachnologies used:
+- HTML
+- CSS